cp3402-students/Coursework_3402_group4/theme.md

 font weight: Normal for normal text, bold for header

-font size: 32px for normal text, size for title vary depend on the use case
+font size: seperated for normal text and different titles, 32px for most of normal text, and size for titles vary depend on the use case

 letter spacing: 0% for normal text in body and footer.
 In header, use 40% and 20% for big title and small title in logo, 0% for others.